sahillihas/chunkator/README.md

 # Chunkator - Chunk it !!!

-Welcome to `chunkator`, a Python library designed for efficient and precise sentence segmentation.
+Welcome to `chunkator`, an open-source Python library designed for efficient and precise sentence segmentation.
 This library provides a robust alternative to existing tools like NLTK, LangChain, and LlamaIndex sentence splitters.
 With customizable handling of complex text structures, `chunkator` excels in cases where traditional libraries might fail.

 ```bash